 1. Don’t Pick a Builder Just Because They’re Cheap

-And when a builder gives you a much lower quote than the others, it’s easy to think you’ve found a great deal.
+And when a property management Bali gives you a much lower quote than the others, it’s easy to think you’ve found a great deal.

-But in Bali, cheap usually means cut corners—and those “savings” can cost you more later.
+But in fact, cheap price usually means cut corners—and those “savings” can cost you more later.

 What to do instead: